The Center for Spinal Disorders at Nicklaus Children's Hospital provides diagnosis and treatment of spinal disorders in children and teens.

 Research and Innovation

-The Center for Spinal Disorders at Nicklaus Children's is committed to providing the latest in research and innovation to the patients and families we serve.
+The Center for Spinal Disorders at Nicklaus Children's is committed to offering the latest in research and innovation to the patients and families we serve.

 The center is currently involved in a study to lower the radiation exposure to patients over time, by studying whether a single, supine X-ray can be used for surgical planning versus having the patient undergo multiple X-rays, the traditional method to illustrate bending at the sides.

-The Center for Spinal Disorders uses leading-edge technology to create three-dimensional images for surgical planning.
+The Center for Spinal Disorders and Scoliosis Surgery uses leading-edge technology to create three-dimensional images for surgical planning.
 These radiographic images are converted into three-dimensional images that visually guide the surgical when planning for surgery.
 Nicklaus Children's is the only center in South Florida with this technology.

 The spine team uses evidence-based operative protocols to decrease blood loss during surgery and decrease the length of stay for spine surgery patients.
 This involves pre- and post- operative strategies, such as eliminating certain medications prior to surgery and donating blood, to ensure patients have optimal surgical outcomes.
 The typical hospital length of stay for a spine patient at Nicklaus Children’s is about two nights.